Max Kepler Player Props: Twins vs. Brewers

-Max Kepler, with a slugging percentage of .286 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Milwaukee Brewers, with Corbin Burnes on the hill, June 13 at 7:40 PM ET.
+Max Kepler, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Milwaukee Brewers, with Colin Rea on the mound, June 14 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+He reached base in his only plate appearance in his last appearance against the Brewers.

 Max Kepler Game Info & Props vs. the Brewers